 You make an all-cash purchase on the $100,000 property.
-Assuming the appreciation rate is still 5%, your net worth from the purchase will only be $105,000.
+Assuming the appreciation rate is still 5%, your net worth from the investment will only be $105,000.

 Pitfalls to avoid when using

-Leverage can be a very effective way of increasing your return on investment (ROI), but it’s important that you understand the risks involved and avoid these pitfalls:
+Leverage can be a very effective way of increasing your return on investment (ROI), but you must understand the risks involved and avoid these pitfalls:

 Counting on high levels of appreciation

 NYC is regarded as a haven because of its high property value appreciation.
 Even if there’s an economic downturn in the rest of the country, you can expect property values and demand to remain stable.
 Still, this should be a concern.
 When considering leverage, you have to keep in mind three scenarios, best case, worst case, and most likely.
 Rely too much on appreciation, and your investment can become a loss or worse.

 The more significant the amount you borrow, the higher your monthly payments will be.
 If the market softens or properties experience higher than expected vacancy rates or credit losses, you could find yourself unable to make those payments.
 If you can’t keep up with those payments, your property could face foreclosure.